NotTsunami/ArtifactOfOrder/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `SequenceOnDeath.dll` file.

 ## Changelog
+### Version 1.1.2
+- Updated for Risk of Rain 2 version 1.0

 ### Version 1.1.1
 - Only apply to players, not monsters (again)